Gap Years: Pros, Cons, & How to Make them Effective

 How can I make my gap year effective?

-Committing to 4 years of college can seem like an enormous, uncertain financial investment.
-If you still want to work toward a degree, but aren’t ready to commit to a 4-year university - deferring your start and earning credits at your local community college is a fantastic way to affordably, safely do so.
-Community college offers the same high-quality professors and classes at a lower price, and is a great way to take care of general-education requirements.
+Committing to four years of college can be intimidating for some.
+If you still want to work toward a degree but aren’t ready to commit to a four-year university, deferring your start and earning credits at your local community college is a great way to do so!
+Community colleges are great places to receive an education at a more affordable cost.

 Save money and build your resume by working during your gap year

-- AmeriCorps - a national service gap year program that involves “getting things done” in local communities.
+• AmeriCorps is a national service gap year program that involves “getting things done” in local communities.
 Volunteers earn an award toward their education, a living allowance, and an opportunity to build professional skills.

-- CityYear- Interested in teaching or working with students?
-CityYear places volunteers in schools working directly to support students.
+• CityYear places volunteers in schools working directly to support students.
 Similarly to AmeriCorps, you earn a living stipend, an award that helps pay for a higher education degree, and you’ll build education-related professional skills.
-The deadline to apply is mid-April of every year.

 Travel to experience other countries and cultures